 The Massachusetts Estuaries Project (MEP) was created in 2001 to help determine current nitrogen loads to southeastern Massachusetts estuaries and evaluate reductions that would be necessary to support healthy ecosystems.
-The MEP is a collaborative effort between MassDEP, University of Massachusetts Dartmouth (UMass Dartmouth), and southern Massachusetts communities.
+The MEP is a collaborative effort between the Massachusetts Department of Environmental Protection (MassDEP), University of Massachusetts Dartmouth (UMass Dartmouth), and southern Massachusetts communities.
 MEP evaluations will be completed for approximately 70 coastal embayments in southern Massachusetts.
 The MEP model has helped to identify the sources and magnitudes of watershed nitrogen inputs and is used as a basis for establishment of TMDLs and other regulatory limits.
-Additional information about the Massachusetts Estuaries Project (MEP and TMDL reports for Massachusetts watersheds can be found at the following links:
+Additional information about the MEP and TMDL reports for Massachusetts watersheds can be found at the following links: